JoshTumath/walking-tour-creator/README.md

 =====

 1. Open Eclipse
-2. Right Click Project View
+2. New -> java Project
-3. Import
+3. Name it anything
-4. Existing Projects Into Workspace
+4. Uncheck Use Default location
-5. {Your Git Location}/group-project/SRC/Drafts
+5. Set to {Your Git Repo}/SRC/Drafts